 - FDR State Park in Yorktown Heights, NY

 - Willson’s Wood Park in Mount Vernon, NY

 Now that you have some ideas and a starting point, go ahead, and start planning away.
 Let me know what your next adventure will be in the comments below!

-For more ideas on low-cost Things to do in the Hudson Valley, Sign up and Download this list.
+For more ideas on Free Things to do in the Hudson Valley, Sign up and Download my newest list.